-This means that when the state calculates the annual amount of money which will be returned to you as a tax refund, the interest rate paid to the bank will also be included in this refund.
+This means that when the state calculates the yearly amount of money that will be returned to you as a tax refund, the interest rate paid to the bank will also be included in this refund.
 Of course, this assumes that you are a tax resident of Croatia.

 When a bank calculates your repayment period, it assumes that you will pay off your mortgage by the time you are 60.
 The number of years you have left before turning 60 will determine your repayment period.

-8. Only certain properties can be purchased with a mortgage
+#7 Only certain properties can be purchased with a mortgage

 - Land intended for the construction of a property

 Before approving a mortgage, Croatian banks want assurance that you will pay them back.
 If you have temporary residency, it is highly unlikely that you will be approved for a mortgage.
 If you are approved, it will be for a fraction of the purchase price.
-Most likely, you’ll be flat out refused, since you have not yet proven your long-term connection to the country and they see you as a risk.
+Most likely, you’ll be flat-out refused since you have not yet proven your long-term connection to the country, and they see you as a risk.

 Some banks will even let you choose your monthly payment due date, meaning you can decide to pay for it on the fourth day of the month, for example.